aquarial/JumpGameRedux/README.md

 ![Raw ingame footage of player jumping](res/screenshots/jumpgame.gif)

 The player is dark blue, the finish is cyan, and the walls are black.
-The outer green ring shows the minimum distance from the player you must click to get the maximum power in a jump.